 SIEM products shine at generating compliance reports.
 They can also be effective at early detection if threats violate a SIEM's set of preconfigured rules.
 Some SIEM vendors are introducing artificial intelligence for automatic rule generation, anomalous behavior detection, and advanced statistical analysis, but those tools are in their early stages and it's unclear if they provide benefits not found in existing SIEM products.

 Despite their popularity, SIEM products also have significant drawbacks.
 They use log data, which limits their visibility and can leave you vulnerable to east-west corridor attacks.
-They're also difficult and expensive install, configure, manage, and scale, which could prevent them from being a proactive solution to future security challenges.
+They're also difficult and expensive to install, configure, manage, and scale, which could prevent them from being a proactive solution to future security challenges.

 Even if you're already using a SIEM product or are considering adding one to your security suite, a Network Traffic Analysis (NTA) product is a crucial part of the SOC toolset.
 NTA products provide complete visibility and are scalable in ways no other category of product, including SIEM, can reach.
 NTA platforms also use proven advanced machine learning to identify anomalous behaviors and security incidents, trigger automated investigations, fire contextualized alerts, and help execute automated responses through integrations.